Torphedo/Esper-RE/alr_parser/readme.md

       Writes out each large chunk of data pointed to in the header to separate files with a `.bin` extension.

    `info`:
-      Parses the entire file, giving information on the location and type of each data block, texture metadata & filenames,
+      Parses the entire file, giving information on the location and type of each data chunk, texture metadata & filenames,
       and the location stored in the header where resources like textures are stored.
 This will not write anything to disk.

    `dump`: